Constitutional changes transform Turkey from a parliamentary system to an executive presidency with more powers.

 “Before counting, ballots, envelopes, and number of voters are crosschecked,” Guven said on Monday.

-He said unsealed vote envelopes were also used in past elections.
-Guven added final results will be released within 12 days.
+He said unsealed vote envelopes were used in past elections.
+Guven added that final referendum results would be released within 12 days.

 The Organization for Security and Cooperation in Europe said on Monday that a “lack of equal opportunities, one-sided media coverage and limitations on fundamental freedoms” had created an “unlevel playing field” in Turkey’s vote.

 “In general, the referendum did not live up to Council of Europe standards.
 The legal framework was inadequate for the holding of a genuinely democratic process,” said Cezar Florin Preda, head of the delegation from the Parliamentary Assembly of the Council of Europe.

 In response, Turkey’s Foreign Ministry labelled the comments “prejudiced” and “unacceptable”.